Du Yun: Career

 In 2006, Du Yun joined the composition faculty at the State University of New York-Purchase.
 In 2017, she joined the composition faculty at Peabody Institute of Johns Hopkins University.
 She is the Professor of Composition at Peabody.
 In 2017, she was also appointed as the distinguished visiting professor at the Shanghai Conservatory of Music.

 From 2014 to 2018, Du Yun was the Artistic Director of the MATA Festival in New York City.

-An avid performer, Du Yun's engagement include the 2018 Lahore Biennial (Pakistan), the 2012 Guangzhou Art Triennial (Guangzhou Opera House, China), the National Academy Museum (USA), the inaugural Shanghai Project (China).
-She also leads her bank Ok Miss, which exists both as rock bank and chamber music ensemble.
+An avid performer, Du Yun's engagements include the 2018 Lahore Biennial (Pakistan), the 2012 Guangzhou Art Triennial (Guangzhou Opera House, China), the National Academy Museum (USA), the inaugural Shanghai Project (China).
+She also leads her band Ok Miss, which exists as both rock band and chamber music ensemble.

 In 2020, China's leading record label, Modern Sky, announced its three-year record deal with Du Yun.

+The Vilcek Foundation awarded her the Vilcek Prizes in Music, for recognizing immigrants who have made lasting contributions to American society.
+Du Yun was awarded top 38 Immigrants by the Carnegie Foundation.
+In 2023 Du Yun was awarded the Harvard Centennial Medal.
+This is the highest honor the Harvard Graduate School of Arts and Sciences (GSAS) bestows.

+She was the youngest recipient of this award’s history.
+The Centennial Medal acknowledges alumni who have made outstanding contributions to society, the roots of which are based in their graduate education.

 Du Yun lives and works from New York City.
 She uses her whole name, Du Yun, not Du, for professional and personal uses.